travisdoor/bl/docs/master/docs/language.md

 * In case a symbol with the same name is found in multiple used scopes, it's reported as ambiguous.
 * In case a symbol from the used scope collides with a symbol in global/private scope, it's also reported as ambiguous.

+!!! note
-**note:** The `using` statement placement is limited to local scopes due to explicitness and readability of the code.
+    The `using` statement placement is limited to local scopes due to explicitness and readability of the code.

 ## Main function